 - Set up the project to hold your data.
-Create any custom data fields necessary in your project to contain the spreadsheet data.
+In your Broadstripes project, create any custom data fields necessary to contain the spreadsheet data.

 - Import your spreadsheet.
-Upload the file, map the columns, preview, run the import and examine the results.
+Using Broadstripes’ data import tool, upload the file, map the columns, preview, run the import and examine the results.

 Each of these steps will be discussed in detail in the sections below (and in the videos that accompany them).
 After a few times through, this process becomes second nature for most admins.

 Any organizing data you have (e.g. an excelsior list, BU list, an informal Google Sheet kept by the organizing team, or an existing organizing database) will likely be useful in Broadstripes.
 The trick is to get that data into spreadsheet form for import.

 Spreadsheets with data on multiple tabs